How to apply for admission to the PhD programme

 - Check whether you meet all necessary requirements for admission.

 - Make sure you know what has to be enclosed with the application.

 - Find out if you are employed at the University of Oslo or not.

 The PhD education has a stipulated length of 3 years’ full-time study.
 A proposed schedule of more than 6 years on the PhD programme will not be accepted (i.e less than 50 %).

-Admission to one of the university's PhD programmes will be formalised in a written contract signed by the PhD candidate, the supervisor, the basic unit and the Faculty.
-The contract governs the parties' rights and obligations during the admission period.
+Admission to one of the university's PhD programmes will be formalised in a written agreement signed by the PhD candidate, supervisors, the basic unit and the faculty.
+The agreement governs the parties' rights and obligations during the admission period.

 Familiarize yourself with the regulations for the degree of PhD before you apply for admission.